This section of Ch. 1 will cover the following topics:

 - college resources

 Writing well is difficult.
 Even people who write for a living often struggle to get their thoughts on the page.
 For people who do not like writing or do not think of themselves as good writers, college writing assignments can be stressful or intimidating.

 But you cannot get through college without having to write–sometimes a lot and often at a higher level than you are used to.
 Educationally, you are moving into deeper waters.
 A good introductory writing course like WR115 will help you swim.

 Using this Textbook

-Each chapter in this textbook is divided into sections.
+The chapters in this textbook are divided into sections.
 Each section begins with a green Preview box that lets you know what topics will be covered and ends with an orange Takeaways box that highlights important points to remember.
 Red Tips boxes on the right side of the page provide interesting or helpful insights.

-Exercises in blue boxes will help you review the information presented.
-Work is submitted in Blackboard; look for instructions there.
+Exercises in blue boxes let you review the information presented.
+Work will be submitted in Blackboard; look for instructions there.

 The following supplemental information is also available in the text: